 These cookies don’t usually contain any personally identifiable information and are typically set by Bus Éireann to provide specific services such as ecommerce transactions.

 These cookies are used to collect statistical information about visitors of the website and the pages they view.
 These cookies don’t collect information that identifies a visitor.
 All information these cookies collect is aggregated and used anonymously.
 Bus Eireann set Google Analytics cookies to gather this statistical information.

 These cookies are used to deliver advertising that is more relevant to you and your interests.
 They are also used to limit the number of times you see an advertisement as well as help measure the effectiveness of the advertising campaign.

 Some examples of services that use these types of cookies include Google AdSense or DoubleClick.

 Some cookies that have been set on our websites are not related to Bus Éireann.
 When you visit a page with content embedded from a third party such as YouTube, Twitter or Facebook, these service providers may set their own cookies on your web browser.

 Controlling and disabling cookies

 For more information on how to manage cookies, including opt-out of performance cookies please visit: http://www.aboutcookies.org/Default.aspx?page=1

 For more information on how to opt out of Google Analytics please visit: https://tools.google.com/dlpage/gaoptout?hl=en-GB

-List of Cookies set on Bus Eireann websites
+List of Cookies set on Bus Eireann websites and newsletters